 • • •

-3. MXR Carbon Copy — The Best Delay Pedal for All Around Analog Delay
+3. MXR Carbon Copy — Best for All-Around Analog Delay

 But above all, the beautiful, warm tone that this pedal produces is like no other — an utterly addictive analogue ambience that will yield pleasurable results whether used with electric guitar or keyboards.
 It’s instantly recognizable.